 Search and add the product you wish to design the checkout page for.

-If you want to discount your primary product, adjust the quantity and set the discount percentage.
+If you want to apply a discount to your primary product, adjust the quantity and set the discount percentage.

 Click on 'Save' when you’re done.